Click on picture, or title to read bio, or the envelope icon to send an email.

 Brother Taylor was made a Master Mason in King Solomon’s Lodge No. 194 on March 1, 1977.
 He affiliated with Wytheville Fraternal Lodge No. 82 on October 2, 1989, where he is a Life Member in Perpetuity and served as its Worshipful Master in 2007 and 2010 and is currently the Treasurer.
 He was District Deputy Grand Master of Masonic District 42 in 2011.
 He serves as the Child ID Coordinator for Masonic District 42.
 He was elected Grand Junior Deacon in November 2012.

 He is a member of the Valley of Roanoke, Ancient and Accepted Scottish Rite.
-Also, he is a Life Member of Kazim Shrine Center and a member of the New River Valley Shrine Club.
+Also, he is a Life Member of Kazim Shrine Center and a member of the Provost Guard and the New River Valley Shrine Club.
+He is a member of Wythe Royal Arch Chapter No. 51 and a charter member of the Widows Sons Masonic R.A.
+Sojourners Chapter.

-He is a recipient of the Grand Master’s 2011 Award of Excellence.
+He is a recipient of the Grand Master’s 2011 Award of Excellence and the Legion of Honor from the International Order of DeMolay.

 He is also an active member and Deacon of Wytheville Baptist Church.
 He is married to the former Billie Lynn Blankenbaker, and they have a son, Todd Milton Taylor, daughter-in-law, Amy Parrish Taylor, and two grandchildren.